-- A sustainable future demands forward-looking changes in the way we package our products. - Boxes are made from 100% post-recycled FSC-certified material, and are recyclable. - Standard Stitch Fix Freestyle mailers are made from 100% SFI-certified recycled fiber, and are recyclable. - We reduced box size and weight, in some cases by as much as 24%. - We use 100% FSC-certified recycled and recyclable in-box kraft paper. - We joined Canopy's Pack4Good initiative to ensure that our paper and packaging supply chains are free of Ancient and Endangered forests.
+- A sustainable future demands forward-looking changes in the way we package our products. - Boxes are made from 100% post-recycled FSC-certified material, and are recyclable. - Standard Stitch Fix Freestyle mailers are made from 100% recycled material, recyclable, are sourced and manufactured in the United States - We reduced box size and weight, in some cases by as much as 24%. - We use 100% FSC-certified recycled and recyclable in-box kraft paper.